OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/cdn/cdn-log-analysis.md

 ---
-title: "Análise de logs da CDN do Azure | Microsoft Docs"
+title: "análise de aaaLog para CDN do Azure | Microsoft Docs"
 description: "O cliente pode habilitar a análise de log para a CDN do Azure."
 services: cdn
 documentationcenter: